University of Sydney

 Inherent requirements: To successfully complete this course, a student must be able to carry out a list of inherent requirements outlined on the University of Sydney website.

-Assumed knowledge: Mathematics Advanced, or higher and Biology and, Chemistry, other assumed knowledge depends on majors or units of study chosen.
+Assumed knowledge: Mathematics Advanced, Biology and Chemistry, other assumed knowledge depends on majors or units of study chosen.

-Note: All students enrolled in Science and combined Science degrees will be required to undertake units of study in mathematics during their undergraduate degree.
 Bridging courses are available for students who have not studied the assumed knowledge during secondary school.
+Note: Depending on the choice of major and minor, students enrolled in Science and combined Science degrees will be required to undertake units of study in mathematics during their undergraduate degree.

 Guaranteed selection rank: 80.00, subject to non-ATAR criteria being met.
 A guide to guaranteed selection ranks.